Missed-Question Remediation Notebook by Error Type

 Retest dateWhen you will drill it again

-The most important fields are missed clue and replacement habit.
-"Study routing" is too vague.
-"I ignored the more specific /27 route and picked the default route" is useful.
-It gives you a concrete fix: compare longest prefix matches before considering route metrics or defaults.
+The two load-bearing fields are missed clue and replacement habit.
+"Study routing" is useless.
+"I ignored the /27 route and picked the default route" is actionable: it tells you to compare longest-prefix matches before route metrics or defaults.

 Error Type 1: Subnetting

-Common subnetting misses include wrong network ID, wrong broadcast address, confusing usable host range with total addresses, and treating the default gateway as valid when it sits outside the host subnet.
+Common subnetting misses include the wrong network ID, the wrong broadcast address, confusing the usable host range with total addresses, and accepting a gateway that sits outside the host subnet.

 Miss patternNotebook correction

-Chose an IP outside the subnetRecalculate network, broadcast, and usable range before choosing
+Chose an IP outside the subnetRecompute network, broadcast, and usable range first

-Forgot block sizeConvert the prefix to increment size in the interesting octet
+Forgot the block sizeConvert the prefix to increment size in the interesting octet

-Missed gateway mismatchVerify host IP and gateway are in the same subnet
+Missed a gateway mismatchConfirm host IP and gateway share the same subnet

-Drill: take five random CIDR prefixes and write network ID, first usable, last usable, broadcast, and host count.
-Then add one gateway validation question for each.
+Drill: take five random CIDR prefixes and write the network ID, first usable, last usable, broadcast, and host count, then add one gateway-validation question for each.

 Error Type 2: Port and Protocol